 Medelco One All 8-Cup Glass Stovetop Percolator

 While a clear top knob lets you watch the brewing process, this glass percolator lets you watch the color of the coffee as it transforms from clear water to richly brewed coffee.
 If you prefer a lighter brew, this also lets you stop the process early, when the coffee is the color you prefer.
-This brews up to 8 cups of coffee.
+This brews up to eight cups of coffee.

-The glass is borosilicate, so it’s resistant to thermal shock and safe on the stove.
-The handle made from phenolic plastic and is designed to stay cool during cooking, so you can pour safely.
+The glass is borosilicate, so it’s resistant to thermal shock and compatible to use on the stove.
+The handle made from phenolic plastic and is designed to stay cool during cooking.
 The lid is made from the same material as the handle, so it also remains cool during brewing and serving.
 A heat diffuser is included with this pot so it can safely be used on coil-style electric stoves.
 When cooking is done, this is dishwasher safe.